GalenWong/galenwong.github.io/src/data/blogs/2019-06-23-ajax-and-the-halting-problem/index.md

 solution.
 From my algorithm class (CS180), to prove a problem is unsolvable (in some polynomial time), we transform the problem into another known unsolvable problem.
-Therefore, we transform our Ajax problem into the halting problem.
+Therefore, analogous, we transform our Ajax problem into the halting problem.

 In fact, what we are trying to do is predict when all